 Cancer can attack any part of the body and when it does, the cancer is named after that part of the body that is affected.
-Example: Breast cancer, Cervical cancer, Cancer of prostrate, Colorectal Cancer, etc
+Examples: Breast cancer, Cervical cancer, Cancer prostrate, Colorectal Cancer, etc

 What Is Colorectal Cancer?

 First of all, let’s break it up.
 “Colorectal” is a combination of 2 words “COLON” and “RECTUM”.
-Both parts make up the Large Intestine, which helps the body to store waste products of digestion also helps the body to remove waste products i.e faeces.
+Both parts make up the Large Intestine, which helps the body to store waste products of digestion and also helps the body to remove waste products i.e. faeces.